-1. Quality of Student Work [Read Carefully Here]
+1. Quality of Student Work

 - a.
 In order for a student to receive an "A" grade on any assignment, the student must do outstanding, graduate level work. - b.
-If the student submits failing, below average, average, or above average graduate level work, the assigned letter grade will reflect the quality of the work submitted.
+If the student submits average or above average graduate level work, the assigned letter grade will reflect the quality of the work submitted.